“You will know (the good from the bad) when you are calm, at peace. Passive.

 Practically, this means we behave in reactive and needy ways, and make compulsive and emotional decisions.

 The problem is that all these thoughts can be overpowering, especially when you don’t have the power to get off when you want to.
 People just hop from train to train all day and never actually touch the ground.
+They never return to the right brain to see the big picture.
 I think of meditation as strengthening your ability to touch down when needed, to sit comfortably in the “Observer Seat” and not compulsively react or engage with thoughts, feelings, or sensations you experience.

 Our thoughts and feelings can be like “big bulls;” powerful and overwhelming.
 The Zen saying “If you have a big bull, give it a big field” is the general approach.
 “It is easy to be enlightened on the mountain,” but a world of escapists is not what meditation is seeking to accomplish, and not we are aiming for in our own lives.
 Instead, we are looking to increase our ability to be present to current reality and have the freedom of thought to choose the best strategies to handle the situations we are presented with, instead of reacting compulsively and emotionally.